MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1702_Release_Notes.md

 `Import-Module 'C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin\ConfigurationManager'`

-## How to provide feedback or report issues
-Many of the fixes and improvements described in this document are a result of customer feedback.
-To leave feedback and bug reports, use [UserVoice](https://configurationmanager.uservoice.com).

 ## Known issues
 These are known issues with the Cmdlet Library that are not resolved in this release.